 Strengths and limitations

-This broad international review of quantitative and qualitative literature is a critical step in understanding the well-being of modern military LGBTQ personnel.
+This international review of quantitative and qualitative literature is a critical step in understanding the well-being of modern military LGBTQ personnel.
 As a stigmatised group, the present review lifts the curtain on the lived experience of these service members.
 In addition to being the first-of-its-kind international review of the literature, the methodology was theoretically grounded and guided.
 A holistic, life-course approach ensured the present review was able to provide a thorough picture of the well-being of LGBTQ serving and ex-serving personnel.
 Additionally, as US policy on transgender personnel is in flux, the findings provide an aggregate of research on transgender service member and veteran well-being.

-Yet, the current review contains limitations that should be considered.
-The majority of articles reviewed were conducted in the US, on service members and veterans served by the VA.
-Generalisability to worldwide militaries is therefore restricted.
+Yet, the current paper contains limitations that should be considered.
+The majority of articles included were conducted in the US – thus, while the review sheds light on results published in Western nations in the English language, we note that it is not global in nature.
+Most articles were also based on service members and veterans served by the VA, therefore generalisability to worldwide militaries is restricted.
 Specific policies, workplace culture, and provision of health care services related to LGBTQ military members and veterans may differ from country to country.
 Further, as most studies collapsed LGB individuals into a single group, disparities between sexual orientation sub-groups are not adequately addressed.
 Sexual orientation of transgender individuals is also rarely taken into account.
 Being a heterosexual transgender individual may confer certain strengths, but also certain challenges, compared to being a sexual minority transgender individual.
 This complexity, paired with one’s military service, would be a logical next step in investigating transgender service members’ well-being.
 To address these concerns, sample sizes should be large enough to allow for a nuanced investigation of sexual orientation sub-groups among transgender and non-transgender people.
 Lastly, most studies were cross-sectional in nature; the field would benefit from longitudinal studies to take into account experiences across the lifecycle.

 Conclusion